dashpradeep99/docker-complete-tutorial/2-orchestration.md

 Name: 5dc162006656

 ```

-VI.
-Confirm that the Docker server you're talking to is actually Swarm master ( shown in the Server Version section).
+**Step 7:**  Confirm that the Docker server you're talking to is actually Swarm master ( shown in the server version section).

 ```